Two Minors Found Dead In A Car Walked Into Athi River Police Station, They Never Came Out - Witness -

 However, the officer who was assigned to move the car on May 1 disputed the car owner’s account, saying that the Toyota Belta was securely locked.

-The postmortem of the two bodies is set for Tuesday this week at the City Nortuary, to establish the cause o death.
+The postmortem of the two bodies is set for Tuesday this week at the City Mortuary, to establish the cause of death.

 Email your news TIPS to news@kahawatungu.com or WhatsApp +254708677607.
 You can also find us on Telegram through www.t.me/kahawatungu